Meet the Team

 In 2014 Michele performed with her child, Charle, in Perth City Ballet’s production of ‘Giselle’ showing that performing is fun at any age.
 In 2015 she was able to be on stage with two of her children Avie and Charle in Perth City Ballet’s production of “Swan Lake”.

-Michele as principal of Swan River Ballet continues to mentor teachers & students to cultivate many opportunities for those who love Ballet.
+Michele continues to mentor teachers & students to cultivate many opportunities for those who love Ballet.

 Emily Pittendreigh, Acro & Contemporary Dance Teacher